Greysia Polii: 2003–2005: Early career and National Championships title

 Starting her career as a women's and mixed doubles player, Polii began to show her abilities at the age of 16.
-Partnered with Heni Budiman, she reached the semi-final stage in the 2003 Malaysia Satellite tournament.
+Partnered with Heni Budiman, she reached the semi-final stage in the 2003's Malaysia Satellite tournament.
 As a national team player, she won her first National Championships title with Budiman.
 The duo defeated East Kalimantan pair Indarti Issolina and Angeline de Pauw 8–15, 15–8, 15–7.

 In 2004, Polii helped the national junior team win the girls' team bronze at the Asian Junior Badminton Championships and mixed team bronze at the World Junior Championships.
 She also claimed the World Junior silver in the mixed doubles with Muhammad Rijal, and the bronze medal in the girls' doubles with Budiman.
 She made her debut with the national team at the Uber Cup in 2004, where the team made the quarter-finals.
 Her best achievements in individual events during the year were reaching the quarter-finals at the Chinese Taipei Open and the Malaysia Open.

 In 2005, Polii won bronze medals at the Asian Junior Championships in the girls' team and doubles (with Heni Budiman).
 In March, she and Budiman finished as the semi-finalists in the Swiss Open.
-Due to the hip injury suffered by Budiman at the Swiss Open, Polii made a new partnership with her senior Jo Novita in the beginning of 2005, and the duo won the bronze at the Asian Championships, as well as silver at the Southeast Asian Games.
+Due to the hip injury suffered by Budiman at the Swiss Open, Polii made a new partnership with her senior Jo Novita in the beginning of 2005, and the duo won the bronze at the Asian Championships, as well as silver at the SEA Games.
 At the World Grand Prix event, the Polii-Novita partnership were semi-finalists at the Singapore and Hong Kong Open.
 Polii helped Indonesia reach the final stage of the Sudirman Cup, but the team lost 0–3 to China.